How can I treat a dental abscess? Should I see my dentist in Lincoln, NE?

 A dental abscess is a common reason patients call with a dental emergency.
-A dental abscess is an infection that can cause severe pain.
+A dental abscess is an infection that can cause severe discomfort.
 If you suspect a dental abscess, call your dentist immediately.

 Sometimes you are able to pinpoint the exact tooth with the abscess.
-Other times, pain is referred into the jaw so it can be difficult to know exactly where it’s coming from.
+Other times, the discomfort can be referred into the jaw so it can be difficult to know exactly where it’s coming from.
 An abscess can be visible to you on the outside, or it can be inside at the root of the tooth.

 Are there different types of dental abscess?

 Peripheral or gingival abscesses are the ones that most patients notice and call us about.
 This is because they are on the gingival or gum surrounding the tooth.
 A peripheral abscess can be either on the cheek side or palate side of a tooth and presents itself as many patients describe, “a bubble” on the gums.
 Another type of a dental abscess is a periodontal abscess.
 This is formed when the gums have a bacterial infection or severe inflammation that has caused the gum tissue to pull away from the tooth.
 When this happens, it forms a pocket between the tooth and the gum that allows bacteria to enter and an abscess to form.

 What causes a dental abscess?

 A dental abscess is caused by an infection in the tooth as a result of an injury, broken tooth, or decay.
 A cavity is the largest contributor to a dental abscess.

 What are the symptoms of a dental abscess?

 What should you do if you think you have an abscess?

-The best thing to do is to call us immediately.
+An excellent thing to do is to call us immediately.
 If it is after hours, call the emergency dentist number listed for each office so that you can be seen.
 Many patients will go to the emergency room, but unfortunately, there is little they can do for you.
-It is best to start with your dentist.
+It is always a good idea to start with your dentist.